 - Follow the layout design and the specifications you choose to apply for your raised bed garden.

-- Determine the height-length-width-depth of the frame of your raised bed, according to the minimum requirement of space and depth needed for the plants you want to grow in the bed.
+- Determine the Height-Length-Width-Depth of the frame of your raised bed according to the minimum space and depth required for the plants you want to grow in the bed.

-- You can also install the planters frame on a low height flat stand or on a deck, to protect your roof from seeping water.
+- You can install the planter’s frame on a low-height flat stand or a deck to protect your roof from seeping water.

 - For more flexibility, you can place your whole raised bed on a rolling frame for easy moving.